Abbas the Great: Reducing the Qizilbash's power and Caucasus invasions

 By 1595, Allahverdi Khan, a Georgian, had become one of the most powerful men in the Safavid state when he was appointed the Governor-General of Fars, one of the richest provinces in Persia.
 His power reached its peak in 1598, when he became the commander-in-chief of all the armed forces.
 Not only did the ghulam system allow the shah to control and manage the rival Qizilbash Turks and Persians, it also resolved budgetary problems, in the short term at least, for by restoring the Shah's complete control of the provinces formerly governed by the Qizilbash chiefs, the provinces' revenues now supplemented the royal treasury.
 From now on, government officials collected the taxes and remitted them directly to the royal treasury.
-In the harem, the Circassians and Georgians rapidly replaced the Turcoman factions and, as a result, gained a significant direct influence on the meritocratic Safavid bureaucracy and the court of the Safavid state.
+In the harem, the Circassians and Georgians rapidly replaced the Turcoman factions gaining, as a result, a significant direct influence on the meritocratic Safavid bureaucracy and the court of the Safavid state.

-The increasing numbers of Georgians and Circassians in the Safavid bureaucracy and the court of the Safavid state vied with the Qizilbash for power and as a result also became involved in court intrigues.
-This competition for influence saw queens (and their supporters in the harem, court and bureaucracy) compete against each other in order to get their own sons on the throne.
+The Georgians and Circassians struggle against the Qizilbash for power and influence, with the related court intrigues, saw queens (and their supporters in the harem, court and bureaucracy) compete against each other in order to get their own sons on the throne.
 This competition increased under Abbas and his successors which weakened the dynasty considerably.
-Abbas' own son and crown prince, Mohammad Baqer Mirza, was caught in the court intrigue involving several leading Circassians, which eventually led to him being executed under Abbas' orders.
+Abbas' own son, Crown Prince Mohammad Baqer Mirza, was caught in a court intrigue involving several leading Circassians, which eventually led to his execution under Abbas' orders.

-Though the ghulam system did not work as well as it had after the Safavids, the third force would continue to play a crucial role during the rest of the Safavid era and later until the fall of the Qajar dynasty.
+Though the ghulam system did not work as well as it had after the Safavids, the third force would continue to play a crucial role during the rest of the Safavid era and later until the end of the Qajar era.